francisnazareth/find-the-best-karak/README.md

         Please display the rating values when user selects a rating.
 For example, Taste: (4/5) when user selects 4 stars.
    </details>

-4. Ask Copilot to enter their feedback for restaurants.
+4. Ask Copilot to provide user feedback option for restaurants.
    <details>
       <summary> Here is a good prompt that you can use </summary>